For Authors

 Funding and conflicts

-Any funding or potential conflict of interests must be declared on the first or last page of your paper.
-This information must be provided at the submission stage or during copy editing at the latest.
+Any funding or potential conflict of interests must be declared on the first or last page.
+This information must be provided at submission stage or during copy editing at the latest.

 Graphics